coreinfrastructure/best-practices-badge/doc/other.md

     <sup>[<a href="#maintenance_or_update">maintenance_or_update</a>]</sup>

     *Rationale*:
-    This was inspired by <https://projects.ow2.org/bin/view/ow2/OMM DFCT-1.2>
+    This was inspired by <a href="https://projects.ow2.org/bin/view/ow2/OMM">DFCT-1.2</a>

 ### Reporting

 *   <a name="vulnerability_report_credit"></a>The project MUST give credit to the reporter(s) of all vulnerability reports resolved in the last 12 months, except for the reporter(s) who request anonymity.
-(N/A allowed.)
+    (N/A allowed).
     <sup>[<a href="#vulnerability_report_credit">vulnerability_report_credit</a>]</sup>

     *Details*: If there have been no vulnerabilities resolved in the last 12 months,